Resurgent Japan military 'can stand toe to toe with anybody'

 "The Japanese military will defend themselves, but they're not spoiling for a fight," said Mizokami.

-"No Japanese commander wants to be the first one to fire a shot in anger in than 70 years."
+"No Japanese commander wants to be the first one to fire a shot in anger in more than 70 years."